Aitslab/Histo_Features/README.md

 # Histo_features
-This is for individual histology features manuscript.
-It is the main steps of preprocessing, training regressing models and evaluation scripts.
+This manuscript focuses on individual histology features, outlining the primary steps involved in preprocessing, training regression models, and evaluating scripts.